samedling/MCSAS/README.md

 If possible, run `make` to compile the fortran code to achieve 2-100x speedup (depending on number of cores).
 Or, try copying the fastmath-OS_CPU.so file to fastmath.so.

-Run  `python newgui.py` on the command line.
+Run `python newgui.py` on the command line or open it in Canopy and click run.

 ### Linux Installation ###